openvinotoolkit/openvino/docs/OV_Runtime_UG/deployment/deployment_intro.md

 | [Local distribution](local-distribution.md) | All operating systems |
 | [Build OpenVINO statically and link into the final app](https://github.com/openvinotoolkit/openvino/wiki/StaticLibraries) | All operating systems |

 Depending on the distribution type, the granularity of OpenVINO packages may vary.
-For example, PyPi distribution of OpenVINO has a [single 'openvino' package](https://pypi.org/project/openvino/) that contains all the runtime libraries and plugins, while a [Local distribution](local-distribution.md) is a more configurable type, thus providing higher granularity.
+For example, PyPi distribution of OpenVINO has a [single 'openvino' package](https://pypi.org/project/openvino/) that contains all the runtime libraries and plugins, while a [Local distribution](local-distribution.md) is a more configurable type - providing higher granularity.
 Below are important details of the set of libraries included in the OpenVINO Runtime package:

 ![deployment_simplified]